brodiep21/brodiep21/README.md

 I collaborate weekly, building a project for the future of software developers.

-I currently work as an Azure DevOps Engineer for National General
+I currently work as an Azure DevOps Software Engineer for National General

 You can reach me by emailing me brodiep21@hotmail.com or bpeif21@gmail.com.